Pregnancy foods that are high in iron

 “If you’re pregnant, you shouldn’t be having more than 200mg of caffeine a day (about 2 cups) anyway.”

-Over on our forum, mums like littleO09, who have been told they have low iron levels, are doing a great job of eating more of it:
+Mums like Sarah, a member of our MadeForMums community, who have been told they have low iron levels, are doing a great job of eating more of it:

 “Try and eat iron rich food - such as green leafy vegetables and spinach and eggs.
 Also eat an orange after as the Vitamin C helps your body to absorb the iron.
 Also dried apricots are full of iron and make a good snack.”